dpaquette/EntityFramework.Seeder/README.md

 Next, include the file in project that contains your Seed method and change the Build Action to Embedded Resource.

-Finally, call the SeedFromRsource extension method:
+Finally, call the SeedFromResource extension method:

     context.Countries.SeedFromResource("MyProject.SeedData.countries.csv", c => c.Code)

+You also have the option to seed from a csv file on disk using SeedFromFile, or from any stream using SeedFromStream.